- botanical name: Tropaeolum majus

 For more information see our “Ordering and Shipping Policy.”

-Easy to care for.
-Plant Empress of India in full sun to partial shade in well-drained, but not especially rich soil.
+Nasturtiums are easy to care for.
+Plant in full sun to partial shade.
+Nasturtiums actually do better in soil of moderate-to-low fertility, and prefer well-drained conditions.
 High nitrogen levels will promote more foliage rather than flower production.
 Does best where summers are cool.
 Nasturtiums have average watering needs; don’t over water.
 They will tolerate poor, dry soil.

 Harvest when flowers are fully open.
 You can harvest the leaves at any time.
 Collect seed head/pod when flowers fade; allow to dry.
 Or allow seed heads to dry on plants; remove and collect seeds.